Costs

 Excel

-A Cost Breakdown Structure (CBS) can easily be imported from Excel.
+A Cost Breakdown Structure (CBS) can easily be imported from excel.
 This is done by adding your costs to the Safran Risk Cost Import Template.
-To create a template, you can export an empty cost model.
+To create a template, you can just export an empty cost model.

-Once you've added all your costs to the template, save it, return to Safran Risk, and click Import.
+Once you’ve added all your costs to template, you save it, go back to Safran Risk and click Import.

 XML

-If you'd like to move your costs from one Safran Risk project to another, using the export/import risk model functionality is recommended.
+If you’d like to move your costs from one Safran Risk project to another, the recommended way is to use the export/import risk model functionality.
 The costs are part of the risk model.
-The export/import risk model functionality is situated on the Home tab.
+The export / import risk model functionality is situated on the Home tab.

-When you export and import a risk model into another project, all the mappings between costs, risks, and activities will be maintained.
+When you export a risk model and import it into another project, all the mappings between costs, risks and activities will be maintained.

 Grouping and Ordering of Costs

-You use the Add, Remove, and Edit buttons in the Grouping dialog to create an outline.
-To edit the nodes' names, you can click Edit or double-click on the node.
-Changing the structure by dragging and dropping the nodes is also possible.
+In the Grouping dialog you use the Add, Remove and Edit buttons to create an outline.
+To edit the names of the nodes you can either click edit, or double click on the node.
+It is also possible to change the structure by dragging and dropping the nodes.

 If you want to change the background color of the group heading, you can do this in the Format tab in the Grouping dialog.

 All the costs are ordered and grouped as they are added.
-If you, for example, have selected a cost in a group and clicked "Add Cost," the new cost will be added to that group.
-You can move the costs around, inside or from one group to another, by drag and drop.
+If you, for example, have selected a cost in a group and you click “Add Cost”, the new cost will be added to that group.
+You can move the costs around, inside one group, or from one group to another, by drag and drop.

 Integrating Cost and Schedule

-The first part of integrating cost and schedule is getting schedule and costs into the same project.
+The first part of integrating cost and schedule is getting both schedule and costs into the same project.
 If you start with a schedule, adding costs should not pose a problem.
-You can add or import the costs from Excel or as part of a risk model XML file.
-If you start with a cost model and want to add a schedule, these are a couple of different methods you can use:
+You can just add the costs or import them from excel or as part of a risk model xml file.
+If you start with a cost model and want to add a schedule these are a couple of different methods you can use:

 First method: